Osmahmoud/Osmahmoud.github.io/index.md

 ---
 layout: page
 title: "Osama Mahmoud"
-subtitle: "Senior Research Associate in Medical Statistics / R Expert"
+subtitle: "Lecturer (Assistnat Professor) in Data Science & Statistics"
-meta-title: "Osama Mahmoud - Medical Statistician"
+meta-title: "Osama Mahmoud - Statistician / Data Scientist"
-meta-description: "Reasearch Statistician and R developer with a PhD in Biostatistics, a MSc and a Bachelor degrees in Applied Statistics.
-An expert in classification and clustering techniques, statistical multilevel modelling and data analysis of public health studies"
+meta-description: "Statistician and R developer with a PhD in Biostatistics, a MSc and a Bachelor degrees in Applied Statistics.
+An expert in classification, clustering techniques, causal inference, statistical multilevel modelling and data analysis of public health studies"
 bigimg:

   - "/img/BigImg/Paris-2018.jpg" : "Eiffel Tower, Paris - 2018"